 Yet, many Canadian healthtech startups, with a focus on improving the lives of older adults, are facing “an early-stage funding gap,” says James Mayer, Senior Manager, Investments & Venture Services at the Centre for Aging + Brain Health Innovation (CABHI), preventing their solutions from getting to those who need it the most.

-CABHI hopes to close this funding gap through its MC2 Market Readiness initiative, part of the ongoing Mentorship, Capital and Continuation program (MC2), presented in partnership with National Bank.
+CABHI hopes to close this funding gap through its MC2 Market Readiness initiative, part of the ongoing Mentorship, Capital, and Continuation (MC2) program, in partnership with National Bank.
 Applications for MC2 Market Readiness are open now, but closing soon – on Monday, September 7.

 MC2 Market Readiness will connect select companies (virtually) to Silicon Valley through world-class accelerator, Berkeley SkyDeck’s Global Innovation Partnership (GIP) program, giving them the resources to grow and scale competitively at home and abroad.